bilunovat/exerciseRemainder/README.md

 ### Theme Toggle

-Click the 🌙/☀️ icon in the top right corner to switch between dark and light modes.
+Click the moon / sun icon in the top right corner to switch between dark and light modes.

 ## Project Structure